raoulcapello/demo-dashboard-react-typescript/README.md

 - **TypeScript Best Practices**: Utilized advanced types, discriminated unions, and type inference for robust, self-documenting code.
 - **Component Modularity**: Structured with reusable, composable React components and hooks.
 - **UI/UX Quality**: Leveraged shadcn/ui and Tailwind CSS for accessible, visually appealing interfaces.
-- **Automated Deployment**: Integrated Lovable for seamless, zero-config deployment and instant sharing.
+- **Automated Deployment**: Integrated Netlify for seamless, zero-config deployment and instant sharing.
 - **Modern Workflow**: Used Cursor IDE for fast iteration, code intelligence, and a smooth developer experience.

 ## What This Demonstrates